grascii/grascii/docs/dictionary.rst

 These mappings of Grascii strings to their corresponding words are contained in a series of text files in the ``dsrc`` directory.

-These dictionary source files can then be compiled into the dictionary format that Grascii Search expects using `grascii.py`'s `build` subcommand.
+These dictionary source files are compiled into the dictionary format that Grascii Search expects using ``grascii dictionary build``.

 Dictionary Source File Layout
 *****************************